Reimagining travel planning with AI

 Problem

-Trip details are scattered across different channels, making coordination chaotic and stressful.
+Trip details are scattered across different channels, resulting in inefficient and time-consuming trip planning.

 Solution